John Fozard: Early life

 John Fozard was born on 16 January 1928 at 21 Holme Street, Liversedge, West Riding of Yorkshire, the son of John Fozard and Eleanor Paulkitt.
 He was brought up on the Firthcliffe estate in the same town.
 He grew up in austerity because his father was unemployed due to spinal injuries and only his maternal grandmother was in full-time employment.

 He passed the selection for Heckmondwike Grammar School in the West Riding of Yorkshire, where he excelled academically.
 In 1942 (aged 14) he joined the Air Training Corps and with them visited RAF stations, where he flew in Lancaster and Halifax bombers.

 Fozard's headmaster arranged for interviews with Avro in Yeadon and Blackburn Aircraft in Leeds.
 Blackburn offered him an apprenticeship that allowed him to study for an engineering degree.
 In June 1946 he was awarded a London University Intermediate degree.
 At this time Blackburn transferred Fozard to their Brough site, which allowed to continue his studies full-time at Hull municipal technical college, funded by a West Riding Council scholarship.
-In July 1948 he was awarded a B.Sc with first class honours in aeronautical engineering.
+In July 1948 he was awarded a BSc with first class honours in aeronautical engineering.
 An extension of his scholarship allowed him to undertake two years postgraduate studies at College of Aeronautics, Cranfield under Prof Sir Robert Lickley where he gained a DCAe (Diploma in Aeronautics) in 1950.

 Fozard would later tell American visitors at the Hawker plant on Lower Ham Road next to the River Thames at Kingston upon Thames that Yorkshire was the Texas of the UK.